GennadyGS/CubeSharp/CubeSharp.md

         AggregationDefinition.Create((int i) => i, (a, b) => a + b, 0));
 ```

-Order of dimension definition argument is arbitrary.
-Method `BuildCube(...)` treats all dimension definitions equally.
-However notice that order of dimensions in result cube will be the same as order of dimension definition arguments.
-Method `BuildCube(...)` returns data cube in form of `CubeResult` instance, see [Querying the cubes](#querying-the-cubes) section for details.
+The order of dimension definition arguments is arbitrary; `BuildCube(...)` treats all dimensions equally.
+However, the order of dimensions in the resulting cube matches the order of the arguments.
+The method returns a `CubeResult` instance; see [Querying the cubes](#querying-the-cubes) for details.

-## Aggregation definitions.
+## Aggregation Definitions

-Aggregation (alternatively called measure) specifies how to calculate cube cells.
-Aggregation definitions can be created with static method `AggregationDefinition.Create(...)` (or its modifications) in following way:
+An aggregation (or measure) specifies how to calculate cube cells.
+Aggregation definitions are created with the static method `AggregationDefinition.Create(...)` (or its variants) as follows:

 ```csharp
 AggregationDefinition.Create(